-the digital feedback control loop.
-However, the algorithm which requires phase tracking induces limits on the chemical reaction kinetics, as will be shown later (section 3).
+The former method was found to be effective for slowly varying signals.
+The frequency is recorded as the measured quantity and the phase only provides an error signal to control the efficiency of the digital feedback control loop.
+However, an algorithm which requires phase tracking induces limits on the chemical reaction kinetics, as will be shown later (Section III).

 The latter method only requires reprogramming the DDS when the phase signal comes close on to the ADC boundaries.
 The phase-frequency slope is characterized for each new transducer, and is solely a function of the acoustic wave velocity, which slightly changes for a given kind of acoustic waves (Rayleigh or Love) during a sensing experiment.
-Furthermore, this frequencyphase slope depends on the amplification gain.
+Furthermore, this frequency-phase slope depends on the amplification gain.
 Therefore, an array with defined slopes is stored in the memory of the microcontroller for each kind of transducer and for each gain.